-The 20-year-old says that these physical features are part of the reason that she was seen differently, “I’ve always grown up with the stigma of I’ve been different (as) I have always been noticeably physically different.”
+The 20-year-old says that these physical features are part of the reason that she was seen differently.
+“I’ve always grown up with the stigma of I’ve been different (as) I have always been noticeably physically different,” she says.

-She says that young kids couldn’t comprehend what her scar or her ear meant, “I didn’t comprehend it myself, I was like I’ve got a cool scar on my chest.”
+She says that other children were puzzled by her appearance.
+“I didn’t comprehend it myself, I was like I’ve got a cool scar on my chest.”

 Shanise says that she was picked on because of her scars, particularly a small deep scar above her belly button from a drainage tube after surgery.